nucleogenesis/swiftype-magento-2-suggestions/README.md

 Enable the extension.

-Go to: `Stores -> Configuration -> Swiftype -> Swiftype Autosuggestion` and enter your Engine Key (available at app.swiftype.com [You'll need to sign in...]) and save.
+Go to: `Stores -> Configuration -> Swiftype -> Swiftype Autosuggestion` and enter your Engine Key.

 Now, you're search bar will use the documents indexed by the Swiftype web crawler to make suggestions in the dropdown.